 Medical Welfare Officer: email@example.com

-In addition, a list of organisations who can help was emailed to all students on 2/4/20 and they are listed again below.
+In addition, a list of organisations who can help are listed below.

 What if I need support during holidays, evenings or weekends?